Tubbz-alt/insomnia/README.md

 A sweet sleeping site that informs you how naps affect your mind/body.
 Also has an alarm clock.

-Insomnia, or nap sweetly, is my first gentle attempt at learning and doing web stuff, created a little bit of crash course learning in CalHacks 2.0.
+Insomnia, or nap sweetly, is my first gentle attempt at learning and doing web stuff, created during CalHacks 2.0 soon after a quick bit of crash course learning.

 Nap sweetly is just a simple site that allows people to avoid the negative side effects of napping improperly, e.g. sleep inertia.